matkonnerth/query4Opc/README.md

 ## Example cypher queries

-Neo4j queries
-alle Subtypen \
+get all subtypes of an ObjectType \
 `match (a:ObjectType {NodeId: "Base"}) -[:HasSubTyp*0..]->(types) return types`

-Alle Instanzen \
+get all hierachical references \
 `match (a:ObjectType {NodeId: "Base"}) -[:HierachicalReferences*0..]->(instances) return instances`

-alle Instanzen mit bestimmtem Typ (keine Einschränkung auf Hierachie) \
+all instances of a certain type \
 `match(obj:Object)-[:HasTypeDefinition]->(t:ObjectType{NodeId:"Base"}) return obj`

-Hierachische Knoten holen
-`match(root:Object{NodeId:"BaseInstance"})-[:HasComponent*0..]->(objs:Object) return objs`
+following the hierachical references starting at a certain Node `match(root:Object{NodeId:"BaseInstance"})-[:HasComponent*0..]->(objs:Object) return objs`

+Get all Instances of a certain typ or subtyp

+`match (a:ObjectType {NodeId: "Base"}) -[:HasSubTyp*0..]->(types)` \
+`match (obj:Object)-[:HasTypeDefinition]->(types)` \
+`return obj, types`

 How to gather alle the hierachical references, I think there is a query missing.
+Alternative we can make the assumption to follow also subtypes of the given reference types.

 HierachicalReferences:
 HasComponent